dmy-98/Glints-Academy/Week 4/Sept-14/README.md

 - Students can implement the relation between object & class
 - Students can analyze the task

-## To DO List
+## To Do List

 Simple application that can save and track our todo lizt.
-The application has CRD, find the id, and complete.
+The application has CRUD, find the id, and complete.

 ### Task Objectives